William Manley

 The Fran Luckoff Chair

-William Manley, a Columbus native, started playing the violin at the age of eight.
-He then spent his high school years at Interlochen Arts Academy in Michigan where he studied with Julia Bushkova.
-He attended Manhattan School of Music in New York City completing his Bachelor of Music Degree as a student of Albert Markov, Oleh Krysa, Sylvia Rosenberg, and Ariana Bronne.
-He then received his Master of Music degree at Indiana University as a student of Nelli Shkolnikova.
-William attended summer festivals such as the Schleswig-Holstein Musik Festival in Germany and the Spoleto Festival in Italy.
-William also lived in Hong Kong where he played with the Hong Kong Sinfonietta and the City Chamber Orchestra of Hong Kong.
-Upon returning to the U.S. he played in the Arkansas Symphony in Little Rock.
-Since returning to Ohio William is in his 10th season as a member of ProMusica.
-He also is Assistant Concertmaster of the Dayton Philharmonic, and is an Associate Musician with the Columbus Symphony.
+William Manley, a native of Columbus, began playing the violin at the age of eight.
+He spent his high school years at Interlochen Arts Academy in Michigan studying with Rosemary Malocsay and Julia Bushkova.
+He attended Manhattan School of Music, in New York City, completing his Bachelor of Music degree where he was a student of Albert Markov and Oleh Krysa, as well as Sylvia Rosenberg and Ariana Bronne.
+William completed his Master of Music degree at Indiana University where he was a student of Nelli Shkolnikova.
+William attended numerous summer festivals including the Meadowmount with Sally Thomas and Anne Setzer, as well as Encore School for Strings with Victor Danchenko.
+He also attended the Schlesvig-Holstein Festival in Germany, and the Spoleto Festival in Italy.
+William lived in Hong Kong for several years where he played with the Hong Kong Sinfonietta and the City Chamber Orchestra of Hong Kong.

 BACK